isabella232/journeys.en/help/using/building-journeys/wait-activity.md

 >
 >The maximum wait duration is 30 days.
 >
->In test mode, the **Wait time in test** parameter allows you to define the time that each wait activity will last.
+>In test mode, the **[!UICONTROL Wait time in test]** parameter allows you to define the time that each wait activity will last.
 The default time is 10 seconds.
 This will ensure that you get the test results quickly.
 See [](../building-journeys/testing-the-journey.md)

 ## Duration wait{#duration}